nv1327/SocialSiren/README.md

 ## How To Use:
 - Install Flutter and all of the necessary packages for it ("pub get" the things I have in my pubspec.yaml).
 - Install Node.js and all of the necessary packages for it including npm (also check my package.json for npm packages to install)
-- Create a MongoDB Atlas account and put the connection url in the app.js file in the server folder.
+- Create a MongoDB Atlas account and put the connection url in the index.js file in the server folder.
 Substitute it for "process.env.DB_CONNECT."
 - Run the server and confirm it works by sending a GET request to "localhost:7000/api/"
 - Then run both iOS and Android emulators in Android Studio or a platform of your choosing (You need a MacBook to run both on the same machine).
 - Make sure their coordinates are kind of close, and try out the "Sick" and "Healthy" tabs.
 It should display a warning on the other person's phone if they're near a sick person.
 - If you can, please fix my way of PATCH, GET, and calling functions every 1 second.
 I don't like the latency but that also might just be because I have a server and two emulators running on my local machine.
 - Also, please make my server more efficient if possible, and break up that big Dart file I have for my frontend.

+## Thoughts:
+- To be quite honest, Firebase would have been much easier to implement in this case since all I would need to do is to drag and drop a .json file in and run the emulator once.
+Plus they already livestream their data and it's optimized for my type of project.
+However, that's not the point.
+It's about learning and it's about the challenge of constructing your own custom REST API in a limited time frame.
+Using Firebase won't help you build your own full-scale web/mobile app in the future, so why use it now?
+I also wanted to use MongoDB Atlas because it's pretty awesome and they were offering a prize for it.

 ### Contributions
 - Flutter: nv1327